wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/tim-sort.md

 ## Overview

 Timsort is a fast stable sorting algorithm based upon both [insertion sort](insertion-sort.md) and [merge sort](merge-sort.md).
-The algorithm was first created by Tim Peters in 2002, and is now being used in Python’s `sort()` and Java’s `Arrays.sort()`.
+The algorithm was first created by Tim Peters in 2002, and is now being used in Python's `sort()` and Java's `Arrays.sort()`.
 The reason this algorithm is so fast is because it leverages the benefits of both merge sort and insertion sort.
-Let’s see how it works!
+Let's see how it works!

 ## Algorithm